lmoncla/monclalab/_pages/outreach.md

 </center>
 <br/>

+### August 8, 2023: Bird flu has never done this before
+I talked to [Katie Wu](https://www.theatlantic.com/science/archive/2023/08/avian-flu-vaccine-wild-bird-transmission-endemic/674903/) at the Atlantic about the ongoing H5 avian influenza outbreak in North America.
+We talked about the recent, widespread infections in mammals in Europe and South America, and about the difficulty in assigning risk to new viruses when they emerge.
+Katie covered a lot of important information in this article and got commentary from a lot of amazing researchers, and it was fun to contribute to.

 ### June 14, 2023
 The summer is off to a good start!
 I taught for a day in Fort Collins, CO for the [Genomics of Disease in Wildlife Workshop](https://gdwworkshop.colostate.edu/).
 I lectured and lead two lab activities about phylodynamics, BEAST, and Nextstrain.
 The participants and co-instructors were awesome, and Fort Collins was beautiful.
 All the course materials (lectures and lab activities) are publicly available on the [course github page](https://github.com/gdw-workshop/2023_GDW_Workshop), as well as on my github page [here](https://github.com/lmoncla/csu-genomics-disease-wildlife-workshop).
 Here are some pictures from the workshop hike!